Helping ex-racing greyhounds adjust to life in a home

 - The positions (Sit*, Stand, Down*)

-- Polite greetings – How to meet other people, children and dogs, without jumping up
+- Calm greetings – How to meet other people, children and dogs, without jumping up

 - How to encourage your hound to play and use toys for training